 Few People Know The Iconic Hammering Man Statue In Washington Was Actually Created In Connecticut

-Hammering Man is the creation of artist, Jonathan Borofsky, and is part of a series of kinetic sculptures celebrating the worker.
-Though Hammering Man has stood proud in front of SAM for more than three decades, the 22,000-pound steel structure was actually produced in Connecticut.
+It is the creation of artist, Jonathan Borofsky, and is part of a series of kinetic sculptures celebrating the worker.
+Though the Hammering Man has stood proudly in front of the Seattle Art Museum (we affectionately call it "SAM" and believe its one of the best alternative tourist attractions in the state) for more than three decades, the 22,000-pound steel structure was actually produced in Connecticut.

-This two-dimensional, painted steel silhouette stands 48 feet tall, and has a mechanized aluminum arm that gently hammers four times per minute, 20 hours a day.
+Located on the corner of 1st Avenue and University Street in downtown Seattle, it has a mechanized aluminum arm that gently hammers four times per minute, 20 hours a day.

 The Hammering Man celebrates the accomplishments of all working classes.